This page is the ‘visitors center’ to help you find all things SimpleSumo!

 Where to Get Parts:

-- 3D printable Files- Basic Models on Thingiverse.com
+- 3D printable Files- Collection of Basic Models & accessories on Thingiverse.com

 - 3D Printable Files- Expansion Packs on Pinshape.com